 What the Omnibus Package I Would Mean for the Minerals and Metals Sector Published: 24 June 2025 Statement This statement on the EU Commission's planned Omnibus Package I highlights its potential consequences for the minerals and metals sector.
 The package risks undermining the EU’s credibility in responsible sourcing and corporate accountability.

 How Brussels Risks Undermining Serbia’s Democratization Potential Published: 2 April 2025 Commentary While Brussels may see the Jadar lithium mining project as a strategic step toward a greener future, Serbia’s President Aleksandar Vučić sees it as a tactical tool to reinforce his grip on power - just as hundreds of thousands rise to reclaim democracy.
-By Bojan Elek
+Bojan Elek

 Europe must emancipate itself from the USA in the Middle East Published: 25 March 2025 Comment In order not to jeopardize a lasting peace solution in the Middle East, the EU must emancipate itself from the USA.
 International law should be the guiding principle here, writes Simon Ilse, Head of Office in Ramallah.
-By Simon Ilse
+Simon Ilse

 Georgia and Russia: “On the Same Train” With the Occupant Published: 11 March 2025 Analyse The Kremlin denies sovereignty and territorial integrity not only to Ukraine but also to Georgia.
 But unlike Ukraine, the ruling Georgian Dream party follows the Russian playbook and uses the Russian threat to maintain authoritarian power.
-By Dr. Sonja Katharina Schiffers
+Dr. Sonja Katharina Schiffers

 Albanian General Elections 2025: Out with the Old, In with the Same?
 Published: 18 February 2025 overview On May 11, 2025, Albania will hold parliamentary elections, the first since officially opening EU accession negotiations.
 While some significant changes mark this election—most notably, diaspora voting and partial candidate list openness—major systemic factors remain unchanged.
 The Socialist Party (SP), in power since 2013, appears poised for an unprecedented fourth mandate.

 The False Promise of “Responsible Mining” Published: 16 January 2025 Background Major industry players are working together to create a voluntary global standard that can certify minerals as responsibly produced.
 But such a framework would consolidate the power and influence of these mining giants and allow them to act with impunity.
-By Chelsea Hodgkins
+Chelsea Hodgkins

 The EU and Azerbaijan as Energy Partners: Short-Term Benefits, Uncertain Future Published: 5 November 2024 Analysis Azerbaijan has strengthened its energy ties with the EU since 2022, ramping up gas deliveries and articulating ambitions to export renewable energy and green hydrogen to Europe in the future.
 However, the EU’s shrinking gas demand and Azerbaijan’s lack of a genuine decarbonization strategy cast uncertainty on the long-term prospects of this partnership.
-By Yana Zabanova
+Yana Zabanova